michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

   )
 }

-# looping through all departments
+# looping through all departments and using the function "render_report" to create the reports
 for (department in dep[,1]) {
   render_report(department, year)
 }